genderkit/genderkit/_articles/speech-therapy.md

 Speech therapy may be one-on-one, or in a group therapy setting.

-You can find a list of speech therapists from across the UK who have a speciality in helping transgender people on the [Association of Speech and Language Therapists in Independent Practice website](https://www.helpwithtalking.com/Member-Directory-specialty-23).
+You can search for speech therapists from across the UK who have a speciality in helping transgender people on the [Association of Speech and Language Therapists in Independent Practice website](https://asltip.com/find-a-speech-therapist/member-directory/).

 Private speech and language therapists in the UK who advertise specific experience around gender on their websites include: